jackcary/pandemicpregnancy.com/content/_index.md

 At this time, there is not enough data available to accurately answer this question.
 Reported deaths in infants who have tested positive with COVID-19 are, to date, rare.
 There has been at least [one COVID-19-related infant death in Wuhan, China](https://www.nejm.org/doi/full/10.1056/NEJMc2005073), and one recent COVID-19-related infant death in Illinois, USA.

-<p class="m-5"></p>

 ### Will my labor be medically induced if I test positive for COVID-19?

 <p class="m-3"></p>

-Unknown.
 Research and data gathering in progress.

-<p class="m-5"></p>

-### Will I have to have to get a C-section if I test positive for COVID-19?
+### Will I have to have a C-section if I test positive for COVID-19?

 <p class="m-3"></p>

-Unknown.
 Research and data gathering in progress.

-<p class="m-5"></p>

 ### Will I be immediately isolated from my baby if I test positive for COVID-19?

 <p class="m-3"></p>

 Possibly.
 Some healthcare organizations have recommended that pregnant people who have tested positive for COVID-19 be separated from their newborns to avoid transmitting the disease.

-<p class="m-3"></p>
+<p class="m-5"></p>